bpodchezertsev/awesome-tech-designs/Cyclocopter.md

 Instead of [Cyclotech Technology Demonstrator](#cyclotech-technology-demonstrator) with 4 cyclorotor, the BlackBird uses 6 in configuration, which allows to move any direction in horizontal plane without yaw.

+The BlackBird is a partial (horizontal) omnicopter, as it does not tilt during acceleration/braking/sliding and can move sideways without yaw.

+The BlackBird can also be a partial omnicopter, as it can maintain static stability at any pitch angle.

 Site: <https://www.cyclotech.at/rotor-solutions>

 Status: Testing